dyrdadev/hierarchy-tree-for-unity/README.md

 > 🧪 **EXPERIMENTAL** This experimental project is still under development.
 It may be unstable.
 It is not optimized and largely untested .
 Do **not** use this project in critical projects.

 This package renders a tree view in Unity's project hierarchy.
 Just add it to your project as described below and that's all.
-No further steps needed.
+No further steps are required.

 ## Install the Package

-You have two options to install the package with unity's [package manager](https://docs.unity3d.com/Manual/PackagesList.html):

-1. **Installing from a Git URL using the Package Manager window.** Open the Package Manager window (Window -> Package Manager).
-Click "+", then "Add package from git URL" and enter the git URL of this repository ```https://github.com/dyrdadev/hierarchy-tree-for-unity.git```.
+I recommend **installing this package from a Git URL using the Package Manager window.** For this, open the Package Manager window (Window -> Package Manager), click "+", then "Add package from git URL" and enter the git URL of this repository: ```https://github.com/dyrdadev/hierarchy-tree-for-unity.git```.
 You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

+If that doesn't work for you, there are other options:

-2. **Installing from a Git URL using the manifest.json.** You can add a new entry to the manifest.json file in the ``Packages`` folder of your unity project: ```"dev.dyrda.hierarchy-tree-for-unity": "https://github.com/dyrdadev/hierarchy-tree-for-unity.git"```.
+1. **Installing from a Git URL using the manifest.json.** You can add a new entry to the manifest.json file in the ``Packages`` folder of your unity project: ```"dev.dyrda.hierarchy-tree-for-unity": "https://github.com/dyrdadev/hierarchy-tree-for-unity.git"```.
 You can find more information [here](https://docs.unity3d.com/Manual/upm-git.html).
-3. **Installing a local package using the Package Manager window.** Open the Package Manager window.
-Click "+", then "Add package from disk".
+2. **Installing a local package using the Package Manager window.** Download this package, open the Package Manager window, click "+", then "Add package from disk" and select the downloaded package.
 You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-local.html).
-4. **Installing a local package manually.** To install a local package, download this repository, navigate to the ``Packages`` folder of your unity project, create a new folder ``<Your Unity Project>/Packages/dev.dyrda.hierarchy-tree-for-unity`` and copy the content to this folder.
+3. **Installing a local package manually.** To install a local package, download this repository, navigate to the ``Packages`` folder of your unity project, create a new folder ``<Your Unity Project>/Packages/dev.dyrda.hierarchy-tree-for-unity`` and copy the content to this folder.

 ## License